astrotars/stream-banking-chatbot/README.md

 Now all Stream will see is the ciphertext!

-## Step 7.
-Receiver decrypts and reads message
+## Step 9.
+The backend receives a webhook
 The last thing to do is decrypt the sender's message on the receiver's side.
 Assuming you've gone through chat room setup you will see: